 Although you could certainly serve this on its own with a bit of sauce, and we have done so in the past, more often than not, I serve this as a side dish along with another Chinese/Oriental offering.
 So, it goes well with things like Garlic Spareribs, Sweet and Sour dishes, Chow Mein, or hearty Vegetable Stir Fries.
 A splash of Hoisin Sauce or Ketjap Manis is tasty, splashed over the top of this.

 All in all, I think you will find this to be a very handy recipe to have.
-It is one which I use quite frequently and one which my family has always loved.
+It is one that I use quite frequently and one which my family has always loved.
 Just imagine that it has been pleasing people in my home for over 40 years now!

 - 2 TBS vegetable oil